jmvillalobos/RNA-seq-protocol/README.md

 library("enrichplot")
 suppressPackageStartupMessages(library("org.At.tair.db"))

-#Load the DESeq2 table into the R session.
+#c.
+Load the DESeq2 table into the R session.

 #c.1.
 Setting the path to the DESeq2 table.
 setwd("C:/project_2023/quantification_featureCounts")